mihaelamj/mmjiostemplates/README.md

 ##TODO:
 ###MMJ Base Universal iOS Application
-* Inline all included files, so that my name is not in the header.
+* Inline all included files, so that my name is not in the header/top comments.

 ###MMJ Token Universal iOS Application